victoriadrake/hugo-theme-sam/README.md

 - The page link with `url`
 - The `maxWidth` of the resized images
 - Whether you want the images to link to the full size files, with `clickablePhotos`
+- You can keep the orignal aspect ratio of the images in the grid with `keepAspectRatio`

 Here is an example of a gallery's `_index.md`: